Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ## Bitwise operators

+There are several bitwise operators for different bitwise operations.

+### Bitwise AND operator

 The bitwise AND operator is the ampersand `&`.
 It's used to AND the digits of two binary numbers, as shown below.

 ``` {.C .syntax}